rodolphoess/mstransactioncontrol/README.md

 ## To send application requests

-In the paste `collection` you'll find a Postman collection.
+In the paste `collection` on the application, you'll find a Postman collection.
 You can import this in your Postman and send some requests after start the application with command `docker-compose up`.

 ## To do